godspeedsystems/gs-documentation/docs/introduction.md

 ## Guiding principles of design

 ### Four fundamental abstractions
-The three fundamental abstractions in the Godspeed are events (sync/async), workflows (business logic) , datasources (datastores) and eventsources (APIs).
+The four fundamental abstractions in the Godspeed are events (sync/async), workflows (business logic) , datasources (datastores) and eventsources (APIs).

 ### Unified Observability For APM and BPM